-When more than one destination is given, all students will be given 48 hours to select their destination preference.
+When more than one destination is given, students will be given 48 hours to select their destination preference.
 Preferences are not guaranteed and are subject to fair distribution.
 Student Affairs will finalise and inform students of their designated destination within 48 hours of receiving a final list.

-Prior to going on the trip, an approved form of agreement (The "Terms and Conditions of Participation") should be signed by all students and returned to their trip chaperones.
+Prior to going on the trip, an approved form of agreement (The "Terms and Conditions of Participation") should be signed by all students and returned to Student Affairs.
 If students decline signing the Terms and Conditions of Participation, he/she will not be allowed to participate in the Trip.

 EDA will cover the students' transportation and accommodation costs during the duration of the trip.
-The EDA will offer a return economy-class ticket to each student.
+The EDA will offer a return economy-class ticket to each student and students may opt to upgrade at their own expense.
 Students who choose to remain in the destination after the completion of the trip will be allowed to, on the condition that this does not impact their academic attendance.
 EDA will not cover accommodation costs once the trip is completed.

-When abroad, students are recognised as EDA Ambassadors and actual representatives of their government and they should act accordingly.
+When abroad, students are recognised as EDA ambassadors and actual representatives of their government and they should act accordingly.
 Students are required to adhere to all policies and procedures included in the EDA Student Code of Conduct (see section 8) throughout the duration of the trip.
 In addition, students are required to observe the following rules, which are subject to change:

-- 1- Students are not allowed to invite family members to accompany them on the trip. - 2- All students are expected to attend all functions associated with the Trip, including, but not limited to, meetings, meals, social gatherings and tours. - 3- Students who are absent from or late to more than two activities may be held accountable through the EDA disciplinary process. - 4- Students are expected to follow their trip leaders' and chaperones' directions and adhere to their expectations.
+- 1 Female students are not allowed to invite family members to accompany them on the trip. - 2 All students are expected to attend all functions associated with the Trip, including, but not limited to, meetings, meals, social gatherings and tours.

-- 5- All students must abide by the Ministry of Foreign Affairs and International Cooperation travel guidelines and tips which can be located at https://www.mofa.gov.ae/Citizen/Pages/GuidelinesTravelTrips.aspx - 6- Students are expected to behave in a manner that is consistent with EDA mission and values. - 7- The Trip Administrators will report to the EDA Director General's Office any student misconduct and/or serious matters involving health, safety or well-being of students. - 8- Students must take full responsibility for their own safety and well-being. - 9- Students are not permitted to leave the group during official Trip activities.
+- 3 Students who are absent from or late to more than two activities may be held accountable through the EDA disciplinary process. - 4 Students are expected to follow their trip leaders' and chaperones' directions and adhere to their expectations. - 5 All students must abide by the UAE Ministry of Foreign Affairs and International Cooperation travel guidelines and tips. - 6 Students are expected to behave in a manner that is consistent with EDA mission and values. - 7 The Trip Administrators will report to the EDA Director General's Office any student misconduct and/or serious matters involving health, safety or well-being of students. - 8 Students must take full responsibility for their own safety and well-being. - 9 Students are not permitted to leave the group during official Trip activities.